Our Teachers

 Why did you choose to teach French?

-I chose this job because I am passionate about intercultural exchange and I love foreign languages as much as transmission.
+I chose this job because I'm passionate about intercultural exchange and I love foreign languages as much as transmission.
 During my university studies, I had the opportunity to teach a wide range of people, of all origins and levels (Japanese as well as Brazilians, Russians and Croatians, ...).
 I have also taught abroad, especially in the Netherlands.

-What is your advice for a rapid progress?
+What is your advice to progress faster?

 Leila Verlinde